Internal Medicine Clinic

 Our Vision

-The Internal Medicine (IM) Clinic serves as a medical home to some of St. Louis' most vulnerable patients, as two-thirds of the patient population are underinsured (Medicaid) or uninsured.
+The IM Clinic serves as a medical home to some of St. Louis' most vulnerable patients, as two-thirds of the patient population are underinsured (Medicaid) or uninsured.
 The IM Clinic strives to reduce healthcare disparities in the community with compassion and comprehensive care for all patients.
 By serving the area's most vulnerable patients in the context of a true continuity teaching clinic for our Internal Medicine Residency Program, the IM Clinic exemplifies the Mission of SSM Health every day.

 As of June 2020, the IM Clinic has been formally recognized as a Patient-Centered Medical Home (PCMH) by the National Committee for Quality Assurance (NCQA).
 This recognition emphasizes the Internal Medicine Clinic’s ability to provide systematic, patient-centered, coordinated care that supports access, communication and patient involvement.